Perspective | How to get kids involved in keeping their rooms organized

 Put some items away temporarily.
 If they’re not missed, it’s probably safe to give them away.
 Donate or pass along the pieces your child has outgrown.
 And if there are ones they’ve outgrown that you would like to keep, create a memory box where you can store them.
 Committing to buying less for your children in the new year will make it easier for everyone to keep everything under control.

-Manage expectations, involve your kids
+Manage expectations, involve them

 If your goal is for your child’s room to look like something you see on social media or in a magazine, you’ll never be satisfied.
 The goal should be comfortable functionality, not perfection.
 Both you and your child should be able to find what you’re looking for — and clean up — easily.
 If the room feels calm and relatively neat, pat yourself on the back.